 You can remove a member using the method provided in the operating agreement.
 If you don’t have an operating agreement, you may seek a court order to remove the member in some circumstances.
 Another option is to enter a buy-sell agreement to purchase the member’s remaining ownership interest in the LLC.

-Yes, you need to file a Kentucky annual report each year.
-The state filing fee for the annual report is $15 as of this writing.
-You file this annual report yearly to keep your LLC current and in good standing with the Kentucky Secretary of State.
+Yes, you must file a Kentucky annual report every year to keep your LLC active and in good standing with the Kentucky Secretary of State.

 Yes, you can form an LLC in Kentucky even if you are not a U.S. citizen.